OlamilekanJohn/Climate-Finance-Project/README.md

 ### The Problem

 Despite global climate finance reaching **$1.2 trillion** in 2023 and repeated pledges from developed nations to direct funds toward the most vulnerable countries, the allocation of climate finance remains deeply disproportionate.
-Middle-income countries continue to receive greater funding than far more vulnerable regions such as Sub-Saharan Africa and South Asia — regions that bear the heaviest burden of climate-related losses.
+Middle-income countries continue to receive greater funding than far more vulnerable regions such as Sub-Saharan Africa and South Asia, regions that bear the heaviest burden of climate-related losses.

-Annual climate-related economic losses reached **$2.4 billion** (EM-DAT, 2026), and an estimated **80% of countries** fall into high or medium physical risk categories.
+Annual climate-related economic losses reached **$2.4 billion**, and an estimated **80% of countries** fall into high or medium physical risk categories.
 Yet the flow of international finance does not reflect this distribution of need.

 ### The Research Question

-> *Does objective climate vulnerability predict the allocation of international climate finance per capita, or does capital follow wealth?*
+> *Does objective climate vulnerability predict the allocation of international climate finance per capita?*

 This project applies supervised machine learning across a panel of **117 countries from 2000 to 2023** to answer this question quantitatively.
-Rather than relying on descriptive statistics alone, three ML models — Ordinary Least Squares (OLS), Random Forest, and XGBoost — are used to identify which country characteristics actually drive how much climate finance each nation receives per person.
+Rather than relying on descriptive statistics alone, three ML models — Ordinary Linear Regression, Random Forest, and XGBoost, are used to identify what factors actually drive how much climate finance each nation recieves.

 ### Key Finding

 Machine learning models reveal that **climate vulnerability plays a minimal role (2%)** in explaining finance allocation.
-Within the 18% of variance the models explain, **population is the dominant predictor**, followed by income and emissions profile.
-Physical climate risk is statistically weak — indicating a systematic misalignment between finance flows and objective climate need.
+Within the 18% of variance the models explain, **population is the dominant predictor**, followed by inflation rate (CPI) and then GPD per capita.
+Physical climate vulnerability is statistically weak, indicating a systematic misalignment between finance flows and objective climate need.

 ---

 ## 2. Data Structure Overview

-The project uses a **panel dataset** — one row per country per year — constructed by merging four open-access datasets on the shared key of ISO 3166 alpha-3 country codes and year.
+The project uses a **panel dataset** constructed by merging four open-access datasets on the shared key of ISO 3166 alpha-3 country codes and year.

 ### Data Sources